 The main source of income for the Nebraska State Bar Foundation is derived from the gifts from Nebraska lawyers.
 Fortunately, through this generous financial support, the Foundation can achieve its goals.
 Levels of membership are available to provide all donors an opportunity to support the Foundation financially.

-Through the Bar Foundation’s Fellows Program, Memorial Program and Legacy of Liberty, attorneys and judges voluntarily may give Contributing Donor Dues, Sustaining Donor Dues or Enhanced Fellow Dues.
-These philanthropic contributions ensure the Foundation is able to fulfill its mission and to offer worthwhile educational programs to the legal profession and to the public.
+Through the Bar Foundation’s Fellows Program, Memorial Program and Legacy of Liberty, attorneys and judges may voluntarily give Contributing Dues, Sustaining Dues or Enhanced Fellow Dues.
+These philanthropic gifts ensure the Foundation is able to fulfill its mission and to offer worthwhile educational programs to the legal profession and to the public.
 The Foundation promotes its Infinity Fund to secure operational funds for future use.

 In addition, the distinctive Roman L. Hruska Law Center generates rental income to be used for the Law-Related Education programs administered by the Bar Foundation.
 A donor may receive a tax deduction, as allowed by law, on gifts as the Foundation is a 501(c)(3) organization.